Search this site

 Abstract

-This paper presents a structural ranking of countries by their distance to frontier.
-The ranking is based on comparative advantage.
-Hence, it reveals information on the productive capabilities of countries that is fundamentally different from GDP per capita.
-It can be micro-founded using standard trade models.
-The estimation strategy provides a general, non-parametric approach to uncovering a log-supermodular structure from the data, and I use it to also derive a structural ranking of products by their complexity.
-The underlying theory provides a fexible micro-foundation for the Economic Complexity Index (Hidalgo and Hausmann, 2009).
+This paper presents a structural ranking of countries by their distance to frontier based on comparative advantages.
+The ranking is centered on the assumption that countries' productive capabilities across products are similar to those of other countries with comparable distance to frontier.
+It can be micro-founded using standard trade models, and the data strongly supports its main underlying assumption.
+The estimation strategy provides a general, non-parametric approach to uncovering a log-supermodular structure from the data, and I use it to also rank products by their complexity.
+The underlying theory provides a flexible micro-foundation for the Economic Complexity Index (Hidalgo and Hausmann, 2009).

 A Simple Theory of Economic Development at the Extensive Industry Margin (with Dario Diodato and Ricardo Hausmann) - Revise & Resubmit Journal of the European Economic Association